 Janet Colman’s card as a practitioner and later teacher of Christian Science appeared in the first issue of the Journal of Christian Science, April 1883, and for thirty-seven years thereafter.
 Many of her friends and relatives turned against her at this time for her new religious stand; but she remained steadfast in her convictions.
 Her husband also became a serious student of Christian Science.
 His name was listed with hers in the Journal for nine years.

-After Mr. and Mrs. Colman had moved to the Middle West from Beacon Hill in Boston, Mrs. Colman was called back to be a member of the second Normal class at the Massachusetts Metaphysical College, in February 1885.
-By June the Colmans moved back to Boston.
-Later that year Mrs. Colman received an invitation from one of Mrs. Eddy’s students, Mrs. Jennie B. Fenn of Omaha, to teach a class in Nebraska.
+After Mr. and Mrs. Colman had moved to the Midwest from Beacon Hill in Boston, Mrs. Colman was called back to be a member of the second Normal class at the Massachusetts Metaphysical College, in February 1885.
+By June, the Colmans moved back to Boston.
+Later that year, Mrs. Colman received an invitation from one of Mrs. Eddy’s students, Mrs. Jennie B. Fenn of Omaha, to teach a class in Nebraska.
 After discussing the invitation with Mrs. Eddy, she went.

 Upon reaching Omaha, Mrs. Colman discovered the class was to be held further on, in Beatrice (pronounced Bee-at’-riss).
 After teaching the class she stayed in the Omaha area for several months.
 According to Mrs. Colman, when the birth of her child was imminent, she became unconscious and the doctor was summoned.
 He did what he could, but could not save the child, and said there was no hope for the mother.
 Mr. Colman was in Boston taking a class with Mrs. Eddy, when he received a telegram about the situation.
 He told Mrs. Eddy of his wife’s condition.
 By the time Mr. Colman arrived in Omaha a few days later, Mrs. Colman was able to sit up and sing hymns with him.
 Two weeks later they returned to Boston.